biohacking-village/2019BHV_tdcs/README.md

   * https://thebrainstimulator.net/faq/experienced-flash-light-turning-device-harmful/
 * Skin Irritation
 * Tingling or itching
-* Metalic taste
+* Metallic taste

 ## Equipment

-tDCS systems uses a power scource, circuit board, and electrodes to deliver a weak current to the scalp.
+tDCS systems uses a power source, circuit board, and electrodes to deliver a weak current to the scalp.

 For the Biohacking Village badge, we used:
 * Power - 9V battery
 * Custom circuit board
-* diy sponge electrodes
+* DIY sponge electrodes

 ### TDCS/Brain Stimulation Badge